iliAsghar/100-Days--100--Frontend--Challanges/projects/035- A Break/README.md

 ## 📖 Description

-For project 35 I wasn't feeling very well & motivated. so, I took this one off. it's a break!
+These last few days I'm not feeling too well and motivated. so I'll be taking a break!

 ## 🎯 Project Goals